What is GRE Exam Syllabus?

 GRE Quantitative Syllabus

-The GRE Quantitative Reasoning measures the GRE math syllabus and assesses High school mathematics and statistics – basic mathematical skills, and understanding of elementary mathematical concepts.
+The GRE Quantitative Reasoning measures the GRE mathematics syllabus, assesses High school mathematics and statistics – basic mathematical skills, and understanding of elementary mathematical concepts.
 It does not include trigonometry, calculus, or other higher-level mathematics.
 The GRE allows using a calculator in the Math section, however, not all questions require you to use the calculator.

 Some of the quant questions are based on real-life scenarios while other questions are based on pure mathematical settings.